'Wuthering Heights' 2026 Movie Family Tree - Heathcliff's Relation to the Main Characters (Pictures)

 Hareton Earnshaw

-The son of Hindley Earnshaw and Frances, Hareton Earnshaw, was raised by Heathcliff after both of his parents' death.
+The son of Hindley Earnshaw and Frances, Hareton Earnshaw, was raised by Heathcliff after both of his parents' deaths.
 But, in an act of revenge, Heathcliff deprived Hareton of an education.
-He went on to marry Cathy Linton after Linton Heathcliff and his father's deaths, reuniting Wuthering Heights' core families.
+He went on to marry Cathy Linton after the deaths of Heathcliff and his father, reuniting the core families of Wuthering Heights.